PanoramicPanda/Mad-Mage-Runes/README.md

   * `party_size: 4` - Sets size of party, used to determine which person gets affected.
   * `current_level: false` - Set to current level when using `protect_entire_level.rb`.
 Tells the
     script which level to populate.

+## How to Run

+No gems are needed to install, just simply run the scripts in your favorite Ruby runner!